 The Financing Plan mentions through periodic equity injections in OPG, the Province is expected to provide the 44 percent funding and OPG will invest the proceeds from the equity injections into the Trust, with 39 percent in Tranche B as subordinated debt and five percent in Tranche C as junior subordinated debt.

-EFB Comment: Unclear how this ‘investment’ in the trust from OPG will work.
-Will it be a loan?
-If so it is unclear as to what would be the expected return of this loan.

 opg’s duties and responsibiilities

-The Fair Hydro Act stipulated a variety of responsibilities for OPG as the Financial Services Manager.
+The Act stipulated a variety of responsibilities for OPG as the Financial Services Manager.

 OPG has entered into the Management Agreement with the Issuer Trustee (Computershare) where managing the Trust has been delegated to OPG.

 OPG is entitled to fees as the Financial Services Manager.

+OPG, as Financial Services Manager, cannot resign from its duties or terminate the Management Agreement.
+Only the Issuer Trustee (Computershare), together with the Indenture Trustee (BNY) can remove OPG.

 FHP Debt, borrowing and repayment profile